Florence Greenberg: Personal life and death

 Greenberg was married to an accountant with whom she had two children, Mary Jane (Greenberg) Goff and Stanley Greenberg.
 At the time of her death, she was a grandmother to six and had five great-grandchildren.
 Her son-in-law, Sam Goff, is a managing partner in Essex Entertainment.
 She was Jewish.

 Greenberg died on November 2, 1995, of heart failure at Hackensack University Medical Center in Hackensack, New Jersey.
 She was 82 and was living in Teaneck, New Jersey.

 Legacy

 In 2011, a Broadway show based on Greenberg's life called Baby It's You! debuted starring Beth Leavel as Greenberg.
 Prior to the show’s opening, a lawsuit was filed “seeking damages on behalf of performers Beverly Lee of The Shirelles, Dionne Warwick, and Chuck Jackson as well as the Estates of Doris Coley Jackson and Addie Harris Jackson, for the unauthorized use of their names and likenesses” against Warner Bros.
 Theatre Ventures.
-The lawsuit was settled by Warner Bros. in December of 2011, three months after the show closed and the case did not go to trial.
+The lawsuit was settled by Warner Bros. in December 2011, three months after the show closed and the case did not go to trial.